PhoenixRei/Realtools-BLVCK-FORK/README.md

 The UI included in BLVCK FORK is an unofficial implementation created for the extension and was developed using Horse Reality's WIP preview as its primary visual inspiration.

-This project is not affiliated with or endorsed by the Horse Reality team.
+This project is not affiliated with the Horse Reality team.

 If Horse Reality requests changes to this implementation, I am willing to modify, redesign, or remove the affected UI.